arcus/education_modules/annotations/AnnotationsTraining_LiaScript.md

 ## Best Practices: Post-Annotation

 The post-annotation phase ensures that annotated data is accurate, well-documented, compliant, and ready for use.
 Before datasets are used for model development, shared with collaborators, or archived for future research, they should undergo final quality validation, including inter-annotator agreement assessment, expert review, and bias evaluation.
 Equally important is the creation of comprehensive documentation that captures annotation methods, standards, ontologies, and quality assurance processes to support reproducibility and transparency.
-By preparing annotated data in structured, machine-readable formats and following FAIR (Findable, Accessible, Interoperable, and Reusable) principles, CHOP can maximize the value of researcher annotation efforts, facilitate data sharing and reuse, and ensure that high-quality datasets remain accessible for future research, AI development, and collaborative discovery.
+By preparing annotated data in structured, machine-readable formats and following FAIR (Findable, Accessible, Interoperable, and Reusable) principles, we are able to maximize the value of researcher annotation efforts, facilitate data sharing and reuse, and ensure that high-quality datasets remain accessible for future research, AI development, and collaborative discovery.

 ### Final Quality Validation